ARAD PDTD BA (Hons)

 Olivia danced in Europe for 10 years working with Balletto di Teatro Massimo, Cannes Jeune Ballet, English National Ballet, and 5 years at Stadt Ballett Koblenz, Germany.

-While working in Germany Olivia completed a Bachelors degree in Professional Practice (Ballet) from Middlesex University, London achieving First Class Honours.
+While working in Germany Olivia completed a Bachelors degree in Professional Practice (Ballet) from London University, achieving First Class Honours.

 Before returning to Australia, Olivia gained a Distinction in the Professional Dancer’s Teaching Diploma from the Royal Academy of Dance, London.